Are UK Energy Prices Still Going Up?

 The energy market has changed and finding a cheaper energy deal than the one you're currently on is no longer an option for anyone.
 The mentality of the market has changed from save money in comparison to your previous energy tariff to save money in comparison to Ofgem's energy price cap.

-On average fixed-rate deals are over 50% more expensive than the current price cap.
-If you're looking for a new energy tariff it is about finding that sweet spot before the cap increases in April.
+On average fixed-rate deals are more expensive than the current price cap.
+If you're looking for a new energy tariff it is about finding that sweet spot before the next price cap increase.
 If you cannot find a deal cheaper than the expected price cap deal, you may be better staying on a default tariff.